Martchus/syncthingtray/README.md

 It is recommended to use at least Qt 5.14 to avoid limitations in previous versions (see *Known bugs* section).

-The built-in web view and therefore the modules webenginewidgets/webkitwidgets are optional (see section *Select Qt module for web view and JavaScript*).
+The built-in web view and therefore the modules webenginewidgets/webkitwidgets are optional (see section "Select Qt module for web view and JavaScript").

 To build the plugin for Dolphin integration KIO is also required.
 To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.